Huta Pieniacka massacre: Massacre

 Witnesses interrogated by the Polish prosecutors of "The Head Commission for the Prosecution of Crimes against the Polish Nation" described the details of crimes committed against women, children and newborn babies.
 After murdering the inhabitants of Huta Pieniacka, the local Ukrainian population looted the remaining property of the murdered, loading everything on horse-drawn carts that had been prepared beforehand.
 According to those Poles who survived, the Germans did not participate in the massacre itself.

 In the April 9, 2008 issue of the Gazeta Polska weekly, an article about the massacre appeared.
-According to those persons who survived (four of whom were cited), the murderers were Ukrainians of the SS Galizien Division.
+According to those persons who survived (four of whom were cited), the murderers were Ukrainian collaborators.
 All those who recollected the massacre (Emilia Bernacka, then 10; Filomena Franczukowska, then 20; Jozefa Orlowska, then 16; and Regina Wroblewska, then 6) claimed that the village was attacked by the Ukrainian troops, who murdered all Poles they managed to catch, including infants.
 The mentioned persons survived because somebody managed to open the rear door of a village church in which the murderers were massacring the Polish civilians.

 Filomena Franczukowska, who was 20 then and is the oldest still-living survivor of the massacre (as of April 2008) stated in the Gazeta Polska article that the Ukrainians came to the village at 4 am.
 They entered Huta Pieniacka from the nearby village of Zarkow and began shooting at everybody.
 Her father had been beaten before being executed, and one of the attackers said loudly in Ukrainian: "Now you have your Poland and your England."
 Franczukowska lost both parents and three younger siblings in the massacre; only her brother survived.
 She said that the murderers deliberately did not kill two twin boys, aged 4, and were laughing at the children who were trying to 'wake up' their dead mother.
 Franczukowska, together with her brother and a group of people, was ordered to go to a barn which was locked and set on fire.
 She somehow managed to open the rear door and escape to a forest.
 "Now they say they do not know who did it, but it is enough to visit neighboring Ukrainian villages, one can still see remnants of the stolen property.
 The locals remember this event and this is why none of them has settled in Huta Pieniacka since then," she said.

 The weekly publication of the Polish Home Army – the Biuletyn Ziemi Czerwienskiej (Land of Czerwien Bulletin) for March 26, 1944 (№ 12) [216, p.
 8] stated that during the Battle at Pidkamin and Brody, Soviet forces took a couple of hundred soldiers of the SS Galizien division prisoner.
 All were immediately shot in the Zbarazh castle on the basis that two weeks earlier they had apparently taken part in the killing of the Polish inhabitants of Huta Pienacka, and as a result could not be categorized as prisoners of war.